NSHAVER1/DDS-Case_Study1/README.md

 GDPandEducation_CaseStudy1.html

   + html file that contains the analysis and conclusion of the case study

+GDPandEducation_CaseStudy1.md

+  + md file that contains the analysis and conclusion of the case study

+question 4-1.png

+  + png file that contains an image of the first plot for analysis question 4 in GDPandEducation_CaseStudy1.html

+question 4-2.png

+  + png file that contains an image of the second plot for analysis question 4 in GDPandEducation_CaseStudy1.html

 download.R

   + R code file that downloads the GDP.csv and EDDATA.csv from the internet